nevraka/nevraka/README.md

 ### Hello,

 - 🌱 I’m looking to collaborate on front-end projects with React and Next.js.
-- 🚀 I'm currently attending 9-week, intensive, full stack web development bootcamp at Ironhack.
+- 🚀 I have completed a 9-week, intensive, full stack web development bootcamp at Ironhack.
 - 👨‍💻 All of my projects are available at my GitHub account.

 ### Contact with me: